eropple/nestjs-openapi3/README.md

   );
 }
 ```

+You can now see your API document at `/openapi.json` and your Swagger UI at `/api-docs`.

 ### Decorators, Decorators, and More Decorators ###
 This package provides a number of decorators and it's probably best to look at [Ed's skeleton project]() to get a works-in-anger example of the full API.